decentraland/adr/content/ADR-172-rentals.md

 - **uint256 expiration** - The timestamp up to when the listing can be executed.
 - **uint256[3] indexes** - The indexes used for extra signature verification, learn more about it [here](#verification-indexes).
 - **uint256 pricePerDay** - The amount of MANA the tenant is willing to pay upfront per rental day for the asset.
-- **uint256 rentalDays** - The amount of days the tenant wants to rent the asset.
+- **uint256 rentalDays** - The number of days the tenant wants to rent the asset.
 - **address operator** - The address that will be given update operator permissions over the asset.
-In the case of Land, it will be the account that has permissions to deploy scenes on it.
+In the case of Land, it will be the account that has permission to deploy scenes on it.
 If the operator is set as address(0) the `signer` will be given the update operator role.

 Listings and Offers are a fundamental part of being able to rent an asset, however, this kind of data does not need to be tracked on-chain for a rental to occur.

 To prevent users from spending money on creating/updating/deleting them, they are handled off-chain by making use of [EIP712](https://eips.ethereum.org/EIPS/eip-712) for hashing and signing typed structured data.
-The data and its signature is then stored in a place where the consumer can access it and initiate a rent.
+The data and its signature are then stored in a place where the consumer can access it and initiate a rent.

 <img src="resources/ADR-172/diagram-1.png" alt="drawing" style="width:100%;"/>